Exploring space and place.

 Engaged in the Field

-The Department of Geography offers a multitude of opportunities for students, from pursuing internships off-campus to working one-on-one with faculty on research projects.
-UVM Geography prepares you for life after graduation with exciting hands-on field experiences in both physical and human geography disciplines, and many undergraduate research and internship opportunities.
+The Department of Geography and Geosciences offers a multitude of opportunities for students, from pursuing internships off-campus to working one-on-one with faculty on research projects.
+UVM Geography and Geosciences prepares you for life after graduation with exciting hands-on field experiences in both physical and human geography disciplines, and many undergraduate research and internship opportunities.

 More geographers than ever before are employed in exciting jobs that combine analytical skills with revolutionary technology like satellite images, remote sensing, and Geographic Information Systems (GIS) in laboratories, offices, and the field.
 Because of its interdisciplinary and hands-on approach, a degree in geography prepares you for a myriad of career paths, from environmental consulting to international development work and beyond.